Free Guide for Austin & Georgetown Women

 Strength gain case study: 500 participants over 4 years

-A longitudinal case study tracked 500 people (average age 52) performing sessions of just 7 minutes, once per week.
-Strength gains compounded dramatically over time:
+A longitudinal case study tracked 500 people (average age 52) performing 7-minute sessions once per week.
+Strength gains compounded over time: 73% increase after 1 year, 138% after 2 years, 201% after 3 years, and 290% after 4 years.
+These results demonstrate that consistency with osteogenic loading produces progressively greater improvements in functional strength.

 6